shellchocolat/mjollnir-c2.github.io/chocolate-interaction.md

 **BINGO !**

 You may think, what if I don't have enough features availables on my Chocolate?
 Well, you could start a **meterpreter** for exemple to get more stuff to do.
 There are three ways to inject a shellcode:
-* **ASM**: will execute a shellcode in the Chocolate process.
+* **ASM**: will execute a shellcode into the virtual address space of the Chocolate process.
 Could be tricky, because if your shellcode is flagged as malicious and ended, you Chocolate will be killed too.
-* **INJECT_SC**: will inject your shellcode in an other process and execute it
+* **INJECT_SC**: will inject your shellcode into the virtual address space of an other process and execute it
 * **INJECT_DLL**: will inject your DLL into an other process and execute its main()

 Here, I choose to inject a shellcode with the **INJECT_SC** command.
 First I have to generate the **meterpreter** and start a handler: